Mrrvm/os_lusiadas_2/content/grounds.md

 - to exhibitions (e.g. [[Unearthing memories]],  [[Problemas do Primitivismo – a partir de Portugal]])
 - and other artifacts (e.g. [[Jornal O negro]], Hangar, Bazofo & Dentu Zona, ...),

-I feel like I can make a meaningful contribution by re-writing this treasured and deeply cherished book in order to retell our history, revisit colonisation and its perpetual violence.
+I feel like I can make a meaningful contribution by re-writing this treasured and deeply cherished book in order to retell our history, revisit colonisation and its perpetual violence, through the writings of de-colonial thinkers and makers.

 ## What is national identity (a nation) and how does it relate to these narratives?